rse/vingester/README.md

 So, while the Headless mode is more flexible than the Frameless mode, it has just about half the performance.
 Keep this in mind!

-Finally, for NDI output ensure that your Web Contents is really producing at least the Frames-Per-Second (FPS) you requested from Vingester.
+Finally, for "headless" NDI output ensure that your Web Contents is really producing at least the Frames-Per-Second (FPS) you requested from Vingester.
 For instance, compare the following three YouTube videos as the Web Contents: